patil-suraj/question_generation/README.md

 ## Usage
 Use the pipeline whch mimics 🤗transformers pipeline for easy inference.

-The pipeline is divided into 2 tasks
+The pipeline is divided into 3 tasks
 1. `question-generation`: for single task question generation models.
 2. `multitask-qa-qg`: for multi-task qa,qg models.
+3. `e2e-qg`: for end-to-end question generation.

 #### Question Generation